CMSgov/beneficiary-fhir-data/docs/rfcs/0000-fhir-trimmer.md

 ### Proposed Solution: Detailed Design
 [Proposed Solution: Detailed Design]: #proposed-solution-detailed-design

-This is the technical portion of the RFC.
-Explain the design in sufficient detail that:

-* Its interaction with other features is clear.
-* It is reasonably clear how the feature would be implemented.
-* Corner cases are dissected by example.

-The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.

 There are two portions of this code; reading and parsing the YAML files into a useable framework for trimming, and then doing the trimming.

 * Mapping Framework